genia2016/hortonworks_home/README.md

 4) jupyter-lab
 http://5aad3fb5.ngrok.io

-I might periodically update the link, please check this page again if you found the above links are broken and request a login name and password by droping me a message at: agz1117@hotmail.com
+As I host this site using free ngrok and I might need to periodically update the link, please check this page again if you found the above links are broken and request a login name and password by droping me a message at: agz1117@hotmail.com

 Happy Coding!